 - 1. The professional judgment of the faculty, the student does not have sufficient theoretical background to function safely and completely in the clinical area. - 2.
 Failure to demonstrate competence in the Nursing College Laboratory. - 3.
 The student's performance directly or indirectly endangers a patient's safety and welfare. - 4.
 The student requires supervision in excess of what is expected for the level of education. - 5.
 Medically imposed restrictions. - 6.
-Failure to meet onboarding education requirements such as electronic health record (EHR) training (48 hours prior to the first clinical day), clinical site educational modules and exams (24 hours prior to first clinical day) or to maintain clinical compliance requirements.
-Any absence due to noncompliance is unexcused and cannot be made up.
+Failure to maintain clinical compliance requirements.